More Thoughts

 This is something that always seems to be overlooked, but it can be a big issue with spending money on features that end up not being used.
 Take a reality check to see if you’re stretching your team with automated marketing workflows, campaign landing page management, online customer tools, etc. If your team isn’t ready, then your shiny new CMS feature set just won’t be used.
 Match the CMS to where your team is at.

 Hosting is one of the most important and often overlooked parts of a website.
-It seems often that the decision for hosting a website is made for the customer by the development team.
+It seems often that the decision to host a website is made for the customer by the development team.
 But infrastructure is a fundamentally different discipline that shouldn’t be overlooked.

 Dynamo6 is a little unique in that we work across both infrastructure and development, so we have specialists in both areas.
 So our hosting platform is world-class.
 Most organisations work in either one or another discipline.
 If you’re working with a development-only company it’s probably a good idea to find a separate hosting provider.